funvill/funvill.github.io/_posts/2016-04-14-L3DCube-fixing broken-partical-proton-firmware.md

 ---
-title: Fixing a broken particle photon firmware in windows for the L3D Cube
+title: "Fixing a broken particle photon firmware in windows for the L3D Cube"
 date: 2016-04-14 22:39:00
+categories:
-categories: Uncategorized
+- Uncategorized
+slug: l3dcube-fixing broken-partical-proton-firmware

 ---

 After lending my [L3D cube](http://www.cubetube.org/) to a friend for a few weeks it came back with a red SOS blinking pattern on the photon.
 I tried following particle's [instructions for recovering the photon](https://docs.particle.io/guide/getting-started/connect/photon/) from a red SOS but they never worked as the drivers for the photon for the DFU mode.